Level 4, 18 North Tce, Adelaide SA

 Recovery

-Recovery time is highly individual, however we find many of our patients are able to resume normal activities after a few days and return to work after seven to ten days.
+Recovery time is highly individual, however we find many patients are able to resume normal activities after a few days and return to work after seven to ten days.
 This time frame will vary depending on your individual surgery details, the nature of your employment and your overall level of health.
 Your surgeon will discuss this with you prior to surgery, and it is important to allow yourself the recommended recovery time.

 On discharge, you will be given specific postoperative instructions to facilitate recovery, and a follow-up appointment will be made with your plastic surgeon.
 These instructions will cover everything you will need to know in order to make your recovery as smooth and comfortable as possible.